widelands/wl_addons_server/README.md

 #### Issues

-If you encounter any issues related to add-ons, please **do not report them against the official game**!
+If you encounter any issues related to a specific add-on, please **do not report them against the official game**!
 Report them on this repository instead.

 Keep in mind that currently some of the add-ons here are meant as proof-of-concept dummies.
 Please do not report any errors regarding those.

-Issues not directly related to add-ons should be reported [against the official game](https://github.com/widelands/widelands/issues).
+Issues related to the add-on system in general, or not related to add-ons at all, should be reported [against the official game](https://github.com/widelands/widelands/issues).

 ### Developers’ corner